piyush-J/piyush-J.github.io/_pages/publications.md

 ## Peer-reviewed International Short Articles

 0. Simran Jain and **Piyush Jha**.
 Deepfakes in India: regulation and privacy.
 South Asia Center at London School of Economics, The London School of Economics and Political Science (LSE), 21 May 2020.

-## Peer-reviewed Tutorial Papers

-14. John Lu, Chris Cameron, **Piyush Jha**, Kevin Leyton-Brown, and Vijay Ganesh (2025).
-Machine learning for solvers.
-Association for the Advancement of Artificial Intelligence (AAAI) 2025. _Accepted as a tutorial._

 ## Pre-prints